munificent/craftinginterpreters/book/a-map-of-the-territory.md

 that are *both* fruits and vegetables (tomatoes).

-* **Compilation** is an *implementation technique* where you translate a source language to some other—usually lower-level—form.
+* **Compilation** is an *implementation technique* where you translate a source language to some other -- usually lower-level -- form.
 When you generate bytecode or machine code, you are compiling.
 When you transpile to another high-level language you are compiling too.
 If users run a tool that takes a source language and outputs some target language and then stops, we call that tool a **compiler**.

 * **Interpretation** describes the *user experience of executing a language*.
 If end users run a program from source without having to first go through a